-For the year ended June 30, 2015, the Council recognized pension expense of \$43,753.
-At June 30, 2015, the Council reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2016, the Council recognized pension expense of \$30,987.
+Since there was a change in proportionate share between measurement dates, a portion of the pension expense was related to deferred amounts from changes in proportion and from differences between employer contributions and the proportionate share of employer contributions.
+At June 30, 2016, the Council reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Net difference between projected and actual earnings on pension plan investments \$ - \$ 42,408 Employer contributions subsequent to the measurement date 46,854 - Total \$ 46,854 \$ 42,408
+Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ - \$ 24,770 Impact of proportional change - 44,028 Net difference between projected and actual earnings on pension plan investments - 20,896 Employer contributions subsequent to the measurement date - 52,488 Total \$ 52,488 \$ 89,694